cambridgeltl/visual-med-alpaca/README.md

 To incorporate biomedical knowledge and visual modality into the foundation model LLaMA-7B, we carried out fine-tuning using two distinct datasets.
 Initially, we performed standard fine-tuning and low-rank adaptation (LoRA) fine-tuning on LLaMA-7B model using a model-generated dataset comprising of 54,000 biomedical examples for instruction-tuning purposes.
 Secondly, we fine-tuned the [Microsoft GIT](https://github.com/microsoft/GenerativeImage2Text) model on the [Radiology Objects in Context (ROCO)](https://github.com/razorx89/roco-dataset) dataset to incorporate visual modality.

-## Domain Adaptation: Self-Instruct in Biomedical Domain
+## Domain Adaptation: Self-Instruct in the Biomedical Domain

 The process of collecting inquiries from various medical question-and-answer datasets ([MEDIQA RQE](https://huggingface.co/datasets/bigbio/mediqa_rqe), [MedQA](https://huggingface.co/datasets/bigbio/med_qa), [MedDialog](https://huggingface.co/datasets/bigbio/meddialog), [MEDIQA QA](https://huggingface.co/datasets/bigbio/mediqa_qa), [PubMedQA](https://huggingface.co/datasets/bigbio/pubmed_qa)) is implemented in our study.
 This approach aims to increase the diversity and thoroughness of the dataset and improve the accuracy and comprehensiveness of the obtained results.